skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

 we declare an abstract getter for it, like we do here with `getName()` and `getDeclarationKind()`.
 The DSL will implement these methods in the generated subclass.
-In fact, the same 'getter' trick works for `@NodeChild` fields as well, like we do here with `getInitializerExpr()`.
+In fact, the same 'getter' trick works for `@NodeChild` fields as well -- we could use it here if we declared an abstract `getInitializerExpr()` method.

-(We could have made the getters `protected` if we wanted to, but we will call these from the `RootNode` -- see below -- and so we made them `public`)

 The second new element used here is the `currentLanguageContext()` method.
 Traditionally, the way to get a reference to a `TruffleLanguage`